jhg/trophy-bot/PRIVACY.md

 Kicking the bot from your server won't remove any data stored for your server from it, for security reasons, but you can remove all of the data for your server including images using the command `/forgetme` without persistence (this will kick the bot itself too).

 This command is only enabled to be performed by the server owner, to avoid malicious behaviour.

+You may request access, rectification, erasure, restriction, objection, or portability.
+Contact via the [Support Server](https://discord.gg/kNmgU44xgU).

+**Approximate response time:** 72 hours.

 Any other questions you have about this, ask freely on the [Support Server](https://discord.gg/kNmgU44xgU)